parmar-abhinav/gum/docs/tutorials/mcp.md

 ### Option 1: One-click .dxt file

 Download the .dxt file from the releases page here and just double-click.
-Make sure you've updated Claude to the lastest version.
+Make sure you've updated Claude to the latest version.

 ### Option 2: Manual Setup